The Official Law Firm of UWF Athletics

 Real Stories: The Human Cost of These Statistics

-In one case our firm is handling, a motorcyclist was struck from behind by an inattentive driver.
-As I explained during my interview, we have handled cases where motorcyclists were "stopped dead in the road and run over from behind.
+Across the cases the firm handles, the same circumstances repeat.
+As our attorney described it: "Stopped dead in the road and run over from behind.
 There is not a lot that the motorcyclist can do under that circumstance".

 Prevention Strategies: Protecting All Road Users

-Both motorcyclists and car drivers need to take steps to protect themselves and others on our roads.
+Both motorcyclists and car drivers need to take steps to protect themselves and others on the road.
 Simple changes in behavior can prevent many of these crashes and reduce the severity of injuries when accidents occur.
 Education efforts must focus on the most common causes of crashes: driver inattention, failure to yield at intersections, and excessive speed.

 • Wear DOT-approved helmets and protective gear.